chaofengqing/chao_lab/content/teaching/cuhksz_CSS5210/index.md

 * Spring, AY2024-25, CSS program, CUHKSZ.

 ## TL;DR
 Warning: this is a *very* challenging course.
-Take it only if you have actual need of complicated statistical modeling for your research.
+Take it only if you have an actual need of complicated statistical modeling for your research.
 If you are actively looking for a job or having an internship during the course period, it is recommended that you drop this course as early as possible.